gossie/array-pipe/README.md

 # array-pipe

-The project defines a pipe method as a polyfill for arrays, that enables developers to perform multiple operations with only iterating over as few elements as possible.<br/>
+The project defines a pipe method as a polyfill for arrays, that enables developers to perform multiple operations with only iterating over as few elements as possible.
 Imagine you have an array of string encoded numbers and want to check if there is one that is dividable by two.
 ```typescript
 const result: boolean = ['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']
     .map((s: string) => parseInt(s))
     .some((n: number) => n%2 === 0);
 ```
 The code does what it is supposed to.
-But it will iterate over the whole array mapping all elements before checking the dividability.<br/>
+But it will iterate over the whole array mapping all elements before checking the dividability.
 Using the pipe polyfill would look like this:
 ```typescript
 const result: Array<string> = ['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']